Thomascountz/micrograd_rb/README.md

 # micrograd_rb

 Reimplementation of [karpathy/micrograd](https://github.com/karpathy/micrograd) in Ruby for pedagogical purposes.

-Follow long with karpathy's video here: https://www.youtube.com/watch?v=VMj-3S1tku0
+Follow along with karpathy's video here: https://www.youtube.com/watch?v=VMj-3S1tku0

 Here's an example of a backprop of a single perceptron